Attract and Retain the "Best and the Brightest" Employees in 2018 and Beyond:

-58% of the survey's participants see hiring challenges in the year ahead, as the recent recession continues to ease.
-They foresee increased competition from their colleagues and businesses to attract and retain the "best and brightest" employees.
-More than they have in recent years, they'll need the wealth of information produced by this large and robust survey compete effectively on this new playing field.
+77% of the 2018 survey's participants see hiring challenges in the year ahead, up from 72% in 2017, and they foresee increased competition from their colleagues and businesses to attract and retain the "best and brightest" employees.
+They'll need the wealth of information produced by the 2018 survey to compete effectively on this ever-changing playing field.

-With your copy of the 2014 survey report in hand, your agency will benefit from the best survey of its kind:
+Here's how your agency will benefit from "the best survey of its kind:"

 The survey will also help your agency find out how the local nonprofit community is coping with current economic conditions.
-Here are some questions the survey will help nonprofit managers answer:
+Here are some questions the survey can help nonprofit managers answer:

 "We highly recommend the Fair Pay compensation and benefits survey.
 The participation process is well-organized, the report is easy to use, and it includes extremely practical and relevant data for nonprofit decision makers.
 A must have!"